-When use of the self-contained water system is desired, turn the "Water Pump" switch on.
+When you wish to use the self-contained water system, turn the "Water Pump" switch on.
 The "Pump On" light will illuminate when the pump switch is on and the system is operable.
 Water will be available as soon as a faucet is opened.
 Refer to "Fresh Water System" for additional information on the water pump and initial start-up.